Tearth/Launch-Dashboard-API/Reddit.md

 The API contains 3 types of telemetry:

 * Webcast telemetry - In the API is under the name *raw telemetry*, it is a frame by frame capture of the data displayed in the webcast.
-For example: SpaceX webcast contain time, velocity and altitude and livestream at 30 FPS.
+For example: SpaceX's webcasts contain time, velocity and altitude and stream at 30 FPS.
 Thus the raw SpaceX telemetry contains 30 data points per second.
 Each data point has time, velocity and altitude.

-* Analysed telemetry - Webcast telemetry analysed by a [physics engine](https://github.com/shahar603/SpaceXtract/blob/master/src/Analysis/analyse_raw_telemetry.py).
-Contains more fields like: acceleration, downrange distance, velocity components and more.
+* Analysed telemetry - Webcast telemetry analysed by a [script I wrote](https://github.com/shahar603/SpaceXtract/blob/master/src/Analysis/analyse_raw_telemetry.py).
+Analysed telemetry contains more fields like: acceleration, downrange distance, velocity components and more.

 * Events - A list of events and the time they occurred at the launch.